A PCORI to FHIR Data Transfer Test Was Successfully Performed

 Prometheus Research is the principal informatics partner to renowned health organizations engaged in ambitious translational research endeavors and quality improvement initiatives.
 Its agile data platform, RexRegistry, empowers organizations to acquire, integrate, and repurpose disparate sources of data to improve health outcomes, facilitate scientific discovery, and accelerate patient access to new therapies.
 Together with its expert consulting services, Prometheus helps forward-thinking institutions build data assets today that can advance the state of care for years to come.

-This news was originally posted here.Back To Blog
+This news was originally posted on the CHIP website.Back To Blog